 The JPMorgan Chase Back-Up Child Care Plan primarily provides child care for times when your regular child care arrangements are unavailable, or when school is closed for school-age children.
 The Plan allows you to use up to 20 days of care, per child, per year.
-Note: In 2021, employees receive an additional 10 days of back-up care, for a total of 30 days.
 Care is provided through two types of child care centers:

-- The 14 dedicated JPMorgan Chase child care centers, and - Approximately 400 Bright Horizons child care centers throughout the U.S. as well as temporary access to thousands of vetted non-Bright Horizons partner centers.
+- · The 13 dedicated JPMorgan Chase child care centers, and - Approximately 400 Bright Horizons child care centers throughout the U.S. as well as temporary access to thousands of vetted non-Bright Horizons partner centers.